jgilberstadt/Blood-Sample-Analysis-Scripts/README.md

-# These scripts were used to process blood sample data.
+# These scripts were used to determine the Amyloid Probability Score of blood samples.